Particles and Waves Lab banner

 (b) Like-charged droplet interactions

 Cloud droplets carry electric charge, and a naïve point-charge argument suggests that like-charged droplets should always repel each other.
-Surprisingly, our work has demonstrated that like-charged dielectric spheres can attract each other at close separations: induced-dipole interactions arising from finite droplet size overpower the point-charge repulsion, transforming the dynamics into a near-field attractive force.
-This finding is pivotal for understanding collision processes during lightning discharge and in electrified cloud environments.
-In scenarios with high charge ratios, the collision efficiency between like-charged droplets significantly exceeds that of uncharged pairs.
+Our work has shown that like-charged dielectric spheres can attract each other at close separations: induced-dipole interactions arising from finite droplet size overpower the point-charge repulsion, transforming the dynamics into a near-field attractive force.
+This result bears directly on collision processes during lightning discharge and in electrified cloud environments.
+At high charge ratios, the collision efficiency between like-charged droplets significantly exceeds that of uncharged pairs.

 (c) Ice crystal dynamics in mixed-phase clouds